uppnrise/distributed-rate-limiter/docs/adr/001-token-bucket-algorithm.md

 # ADR-001: Rate Limiting Algorithms

 ## Status
-Accepted (Updated with multiple algorithm support)
+Accepted

 ## Context

 We need to implement rate limiting algorithms that provide:
 - Fair distribution of requests over time
-- Support for different use cases and performance requirements
 - Burst handling capabilities
 - Predictable behavior under load
 - Efficient implementation for high-throughput scenarios

-Several rate limiting algorithms were considered, each with different characteristics and trade-offs.
+- General-purpose API protection with intuitive configuration

+After evaluating multiple rate limiting algorithms, we need a primary algorithm that balances performance, usability, and burst tolerance for typical API rate limiting scenarios.

 ## Decision

-We will implement **multiple rate limiting algorithms** to support different use cases:
+We will implement **Token Bucket Algorithm** as the primary rate limiting algorithm with the following characteristics:

-### 1. Token Bucket Algorithm (Primary)
-**Best for**: General-purpose API rate limiting with burst tolerance

 - **Capacity**: Maximum number of tokens the bucket can hold
 - **Refill Rate**: Number of tokens added per unit of time